hololinked-dev/docs/docs/design/property-descriptors.md

 # Property Descriptors

-This document summarized the API possibilities of property descriptors that one may wish to support in an IoT runtime:
+This document summarizes the API possibilities of property descriptors that one may wish to support in an IoT runtime:

 ## Typed Properties

 First and foremost, apart from a base `Property` descriptor, one could support typed properties corresponding to well known data types.
 The intention would be two fold:

 - expressive definitions of properties, suitable for beginners
-- support highly specific parameters if a data type requires it with a descriptive `__init__` method
+- support highly specific parameters if a data type requires it with a descriptive `__init__` method that would be picked up by IDEs

 For example: